Behavioral Health Initiatives

 TEAMKY 1115 Demonstration

 Status: Currently approved through Sept.
-30, 2024 with extension request pending.
+30, 2024, with an extension request pending.

 Kentucky’s Section 1115 Demonstration was initially approved January 2018.
 Kentucky received a temporary extension of “TEAMKY” (formerly known as Kentucky Helping to Engage and Achieve Long Term Health (KY HEALTH) through Sept.
 30, 2024.
 TEAMKY allows KY to test and develop innovative programs utilizing evidence-based interventions that drive better health outcomes and quality of life for beneficiaries and currently includes the following components: Substance Use Disorder (SUD) 1115, Reentry 1115, and Medicaid eligibility coverage for former foster care youth between 18 and 26 years of age who were foster care in another state.